Raffles Hotels & Resorts: Raffles 1915 Gin

 In 2015, to commemorate the 100th anniversary of the Singapore Sling, Raffles Hotels & Resorts partnered with London-based microdistillery Sipsmith to create a brand-made gin, the Raffles 1915 Gin.

 Soirées, Sojourns & Stories by Raffles

 Released in 2018, Soirées, Sojourns & Stories by Raffles is a book highlighting the history and some of the iconic guests of Raffles Hotels & Resorts.

+The Butler Did It

+In 2026, a ready-to-wear and lifestyle brand entitled “The Butler Did It” was launched by Raffles.
+The line is available exclusively at Printemps stores in Paris and New York City.
+The line is designed by Jessica Diehl.